 Rarotonga and Aitutaki offer good hotel facilities and excellent beaches.
 Travelers can get lost and found on Atiu, Mauke and Mangaia.

 Air New Zealand delivers most visitors on its direct flights from Auckland and Los Angeles.
-Pacific Blue arrives from New Zealand.
+Virgin Australia arrives from New Zealand.

 Cook Islands Maoris comprise 84% of the population.
 All are New Zealand citizens.